Sleep differences for Depression and Anxiety – the best diagnostic tool

 The sleep experiences of Depression and Anxiety sufferers are polar opposites and so sleep is an excellent diagnostic tool.

-Sleep is easy in Depression and hard for Anxieties
+Getting to sleep is easy if Depressed and hard for Anxieties

 Sleep plays a critical role in causing and maintaining depression and is different for anxieties.
 Dreaming explained here.